Computer model locks in Vikings vs. Giants picks, score prediction

-Vikings vs. Giants: Where to watch NFL Week 16, score prediction, betting odds, sportsbook promos, SGP picks
+Giants vs. Vikings: Where to watch NFL Week 16, score prediction, betting odds, sportsbook promos, SGP picks

 How to bet Minnesota Vikings vs. New York Giants in NFL Week 16